 Off the keto wagon & can’t get up?
 You’re not alone!

 Listen: this is NOT a low-carb world!
 You can’t just walk into a convenience store and grab a great keto snack from a wide range of options to go if you’re on the road and busy.
 Your choices are confined to small packs of nuts and maybe cheese.
-Or you’re out socializing with friends, and the temptation (and sometimes pressure) overwhelms you and you yield and enjoy carb-laden appetizers which inevitably lead to a carb-laden entre and perhaps even dessert, made all the more easy by your lowered inhibitions courtesy that cocktail you’re enjoying, to be sociable and to- darn it!– enjoy yourself!
+Or you’re out socializing with friends, and the temptation (and sometimes pressure) overwhelms you and you yield and enjoy carb-laden appetizers which inevitably lead to a carb-laden entre and perhaps even dessert, made all the more easy by your lowered inhibitions courtesy of that cocktail you’re enjoying, to be sociable and to- darn it!– enjoy yourself!
 After all, you’re worth it, right?
 And let’s face it: carbs taste good.
 They make us feel good in the moment.
 And they’re accessible.
 And yes, having fallen-off, sometimes getting back on is the hardest thing to do.
 I know.

 Which of these reasons for falling off & staying of the keto wagon is your reason?